COVID-19 and Milk Donation

 Breastfeeding and COVID-19

 - The Centers for Disease Control (CDC) recommends that lactating persons continue to breastfeed and feed their breastmilk to their children during this pandemic.
 Breastfeeding and human milk are protective against infection and illness and remain a critical element of early nutrition and development.
-Here is the center for Disease Controls and Prevention recommendation on breastfeeding is confirmed or under investigation for having COVID-19.

 If you have specific health concerns regarding this virus, please contact your health care provider.